 - How to Write a Good Vision Statement (This Article)

 - Creating Strategic Focus Areas

 - How To Create Effective Projects

 - How To Write KPIs

-What's the difference between a vision and mission statement?
-A commonly asked question in 2021 with a relatively simple answer, the main difference is the state in time.
+What's the difference between a vision and a mission statement?
+A commonly asked question with a relatively simple answer, the main difference is the state in time.
 The vision statement is the company's desired future position for the business.
 Whereas, the mission statement is essentially the definition of a company's current business state and objectives.